mulesoft-assets/template-sfdc2sieb-account-aggregation/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
-Functional aspect of the Template is implemented on this XML, directed by one flow responsible of conducting the aggregation of data, comparing records and finally formating the output, in this case being a report.
+Functional aspect of the Template is implemented in this XML, directed by one flow responsible of conducting the aggregation of data, comparing records and finally formating the output, in this case a report.
 The *mainFlow* organizes the job in three different steps and finally invokes the *outboundFlow* that will deliver the report to the corresponding outbound endpoint.
 This flow has Exception Strategy that basically consists on invoking the *defaultChoiseExceptionStrategy* defined in *errorHandling.xml* file.